-Hurricane Season: Here's What to Expect
+Hurricane Season 2017 Guide

 Staying safe during the hurricane season starts with a simple step: Have a plan.
 People can plan for hurricanes using a simple guide at Ready.gov.
 Plans need to be worked out for all family members.
 And for those animal lovers out there, Fido and Mr. Whiskers also need an escape plan.

-This plan includes figuring out how to determine whether it's safe to hunker down at home during a storm, or whether you are in an evacuation zone.
-If so, there is likely a specific route you should take in the event of an evacuation, as many roads may be closed, Live Science has reported.
+This plan includes figuring out how to determe whether it's safe to hunker down at home during a storm or whether you are in an evacuation zone.
+If so, there is likely a specific route you should take in the event of an evacuation, as many roads may be closed, Live Science previously reported.

-If you are in an evacuation zone, you also need to figure out accommodations during the storm — this could be anything from staying with family and friends to renting a motel room to staying in a shelter.
+If you are in an evacuation zone, you also need to figure out accommodations during the storm — this could be anything from staying with family and friends to renting a motel to staying in a shelter.

-Family members often have trouble reaching each other during hurricanes, so having a predetermined meeting place and protocol can be helpful.
+Family members often have trouble reaching each other during hurricanes, so determining a preset meeting place and protocol can be helpful.
 Sometimes, local cellphone lines are overloaded during a storm, so consider texting.
 Another alternative is to have a central out-of-state contact who can relay messages between separated family members.

 During a storm, pets should be leashed or placed in a carrier, and their emergency supplies should include a list of their vaccinations as well as a photo in case they get lost, according to the Humane Society for the United States.
-Also important is finding someone who can care for them, in the event a hotel or shelter does not accept pets.
+Also important is finding someone who can care for them, in the event that a hotel or shelter does not accept pets.
 During an emergency, they should also be wearing a collar with the information of an out-of-state contact in case they get separated from you, according to the HSUS.

-Stormproof your home
+Storm-proof your home

 Anyone who lives in a hurricane-prone area would do well to protect their property in advance of a flood.
 Because hurricanes often cause their damage when trees fall on property, homeowners can reduce the risk of damage by trimming trees or removing damaged trees and limbs, according to Ready.gov.